lxc/incus/doc/reference/image_format.md

 For containers, the `rootfs/` directory contains a full file system tree of the root directory (`/`) in the container.

-Virtual machines use a `rootfs.img` `qcow2` file instead of a `rootfs/` directory.
+Virtual machines use a single `rootfs.img` file instead of a `rootfs/` directory, that file is expected to be `qcow2` formatted.
-This file becomes the main disk device.

 (image_format_templates)=
 ### Templates (optional)